 (b) in the case of an animal that was destroyed — significantly contributed to, or significantly exacerbated, the condition of the animal which necessitated its destruction.

+[Section 93 amended by No. 77 of 2006 s.
+4 and 5(1).]

 94. Regulations

 (1) The Governor may make regulations prescribing all matters that are permitted to be prescribed, or that are necessary or convenient to be prescribed to give effect to the purposes of this Act.